tacowordpress/addmany/README.md

   use \Taco\AddMany\Mixins;
   ...
 ```
-This will let you do the below.
+This will let you do the following:

 ```php
 // In your template (Example)